-We should notice that while our missals tell us today’s Gospel is Mark, 9:2-10, it actually leaves off the first half of verse two that says, “After six days Jesus took. . . “
+We should notice that while our missals tell us today’s Gospel is Matthew, 17: 1-8, it actually leaves off the first three words of verse one that state., "After six days."

-The first half of that verse made a point that Mark felt important.
+Those words made a point that Matthew felt important.
 He was telling us that today’s incident was brought on by Our Lord’s announcement a week before that he was going to be put to death.
 Jesus had saddened himself and the Apostles by saying their happy days were drawing to a close.
 He told them he was headed up toward Jerusalem where he would be handed over to foreigners to be put to death.

 This was so opposite to what the Apostles had been expecting that his words went over the heads of most of them.
 As well, they missed his dire warning that the Apostles too would need to take up crosses.